Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Experiments

 \item Comprehensive evaluation of the proposals

-We compared the performance of each model with and without the proposed technique.
-Regarding data augmentation, we chose either RandAugment, conventional sGAIA (+sGAIA), or the proposed R-sGAIA (+R-sGAIA).
-Regarding the proposed HBBT, this was annotated as use (+HBBT) or not. \end{itemize}
+We compared the performance of each model with and without the proposed techniques.
+For data augmentation, we used either RandAugment, conventional sGAIA (+sGAIA), or the proposed R-sGAIA (+R-sGAIA).
+The use of the proposed HBBT was indicated as either applied (+HBBT) or not applied. \end{itemize}